Copyright © 1995-2023 Michael P. Murray & Mike's Clock Clinic

 I don't list or sell any 50 cycle rotors.

 All motors, rotors, and coils carry a 2-year warranty.
 If failure occurs during the warranty period the item will be repaired or replaced for free but you would be responsible for the shipping costs to Mike's Clock Clinic.

-If, for any reason, I cannot rebuild your motor/rotor or I cannot salvage an exact substitute, then I'll return your motor/rotor at no charge what-so-ever, unless it was expedited service.
+If, for any reason, I cannot rebuild your motor/rotor or I cannot salvage an exact substitute, then I'll return your motor/rotor at no charge what-so-ever.

 Most rebuilt (overhauled) original motors and rotors sell for between $120.00 and $270.00.